Loan Syndications and Trading Association: Objective and work

 The LSTA's mission statement is to "promote a fair, orderly, efficient, and growing corporate loan market and provide leadership in advancing and balancing the interests of all market participants".

 For this purpose the LSTA publishes standardised precedent documents to be used in loan creation (as the Loan Market Association does for EMEA), provides training seminars, and engages in public relations.

 Governance

-The LSTA is headed by an Executive Director, currently Lee Shaiman.
+The LSTA is headed by a Chief Executive Officer & Executive Director, currently Sean P. Griffin.
 Its main governance body is the Board of Directors, comprising the main membership.
 The board is composed of members representing both private equity sponsors (albeit frequently through their credit arms) and lenders.
 As of March 2019 the Board is composed of members representing the following concerns:

 Composition

 LSTA membership is both buy- and sell-side, compromising both lenders (traditionally banks, but now also credit funds) and sponsors, as well as auxiliary operators in the syndicated loan market such as professional services firms (for example PricewaterhouseCoopers), ratings agencies such as Fitch, and law firms active in the lending/private equity space (for instance Kirkland & Ellis and Clifford Chance).

 There are three classes of membership: full members, associate members, and affiliate members.
 Full and associate members are typically market participants, whilst associate members are entities which have a strong interest in the market but which are not themselves market participants, such as law firms.

 The costs of the LSTA are borne by its membership.
 There are approximately 280 different members, all of them corporate or similar entities.